GAry45v/AutomaticSurvey/README.md

 The generated content will be saved in the `./output/` directory.

-- `--gpu`: Specify the GPU to use.
+- `--requirement`: Specific requirement for generation.
 - `--saving_path`: Directory to save the output survey.
 - `--model`: Model to use.
 - `--topic`: Topic to generate content for.